mtnzmz/MultiBandBlender-python/README.md

 # MultiBandBlender-python
-This repository provides an example usage in Python for MultiBandBlender class of OpenCV which has a poor documentation by the date September 2021
+This repository provides an example usage in Python for MultiBandBlender class of OpenCV which has a poor documentation by the date September 2021.

+Ran on Python 3.8.8 with OpenCV 4.5.3

 Find [documentation](https://docs.opencv.org/3.4.15/d5/d4b/classcv_1_1detail_1_1MultiBandBlender.html) for MultiBandBlender.